-Wauberg Lake this fertile 254-acre lake in a state park (electric trolling motors only) is famous for black crappie more than any other species.
-The fertile green water supports shad and a deep grass line is good to hold fish.
-Big largemouth bass are caught in spring, and redear sunfish and bluegill during spring and summer.
-There is a nice campground here for a relaxing fishing vacation.
+Lake Wauburg is a fertile 254-acre lake in a state park (electric trolling motors only, so know your fishing regulations) and is famous for black crappie more than any other species.
+The fertile green water supports shad and deep grass line fishing spots that hold good fish.
+The big largemouth bass is caught in spring and redear sunfish and bluegill during spring and summer.
+There is a nice campground here for a relaxing and great location for a fishing vacation.

-Fishing the grass edge with a shallow running crank-bait or light colored spinnerbait is always a good bet for largemouth bass.
-Black crappie fishing should pickup in November and peak around Christmas, bluegill, and redear sunfish will feed on grass shrimp and crickets.
-Small tube rigs for panfish are deadly when tipped with a section of mealworm.
-For a different presentation when using tube-baits, insert the jig head only half way into the body of the tube.
-This provides a small air pocket in front that helps to plain the tube left or right on it’s decent.
+Fishing the grass edge with a shallow running crankbait or light-colored spinnerbait is always suitable for largemouth bass.
+Black crappie fishing should pick up in November and peak around Christmas; bluegill and redear sunfish will feed on grass shrimp and crickets.
+Small tube rigs for panfish are deadly when tipped with a section of mealworm in good fishing spots.
+For a different presentation, when using tube baits, insert the jig head only halfway into the body of the tube.
+This provides a small air pocket in the front that helps plan the tube left or right on its descent.

 Location: Latitude 29°31’32”, Longitude 82°18’7″

 Map was provided by Lake Wauberg